 The Town of Wake Forest is proud to offer its residents an array of outstanding programs and services.
-For more information, please visit the links below or along the left margin of this page.
+For more information, click on the links below or along the left margin of this page.

 Town of Wake Forest App

 Administration includes the Town Manager's Office, Deputy Town Manager, Town Clerk, and Facilities Manager.
 The Town Manager is the chief administrator and is responsible for implementing Town Council policies.
 The Deputy Town Manager supervises the Engineering and IT Departments and coordinates special projects.The Town Clerk gives notice of Town Council meetings, prepares the agenda and records proceedings.
 The clerk is custodian of all permanent Town records and keeps track of appointments and terms for boards and commissions.
 The Facilities Manager oversees all Town facilities.

 The Communications Department is responsible for keeping the residents of Wake Forest informed about town programs and services, as well as the actions of the town government.
 The Communications Department is responsible for developing newsletters, brochures, electronic and e-mail communications with citizens, videos, press releases, and other informational materials, as well as managing content on the town's web site and Wake Forest TV 10.
 The Public Information Officer works with the local media by providing information, arranging interviews and acting as a spokesperson for the town.

 In October 2012 the town created the Department of Downtown Development to formally manage and oversee the activities of the Downtown Revitalization Corporation.
 The department is charged with coordinating economic development, as well as special events and other activities in historic downtown Wake Forest

 Engineering maintains responsibility in all phases of engineering for the town, including construction inspection, traffic engineering and traffic signals, signs and marking.

 The Finance Department's activities consist of billing & collections, accounting, financial management and fiscal operations, budgeting, purchasing, central services, and customer service.